noureldien2021/Scalable-Web-Application-with-ALB-and-Auto-Scaling/README.md

 ![Launch Template](https://github.com/noureldien2021/Scalable-Web-Application-with-ALB-and-Auto-Scaling/blob/main/screen/template.png)

-- add this inside userdate to install, pull image from ECR auto and run container on new EC2.
+- Added User Data script to automatically install Docker, authenticate with Amazon ECR, pull the application image, and run the container on any new EC2 instance launched by the Auto Scaling group.
 ```bash

 #!/bin/bash